-To help savour the traditional and the unexpected sides of Las Vegas during your next trip, we asked Adrian Little, Chef Concierge at Four Seasons Hotel Las Vegas, to share his recommendations for the best things to see, do and experience both on and off the Strip.
+To help savour the traditional and the unexpected sides of Las Vegas during your next trip, we asked the Concierge at Four Seasons Hotel Las Vegas to share recommendations for the best things to see, do and experience both on and off the Strip.

 Grand Canyon by helicopter

 Photography Koji Hirano / Thinkstock

 Fly right from the Las Vegas Strip to the Grand Canyon, one of the natural wonders of the world, then below the rim into the Canyon itself.
 Along the way, fly over Lake Mead and the engineering marvel known as the Hoover Dam.
 Alternatively, night flights over the Vegas Strip give a unique perspective on the city’s man-made wonders.

 Vegas rivals any city’s retail offerings, but while every casino has shopping, the best upscale stores and boutiques are tucked into a handful of smaller enclaves.
 Via Bellagio’s shops include Fendi, Hermès and Prada; Wynn Esplanade has Brioni, Cartier and even a Ferrari and Maserati dealership; the Shoppes at the Palazzo have Jimmy Choo, Chloé and Vegas’ first Barneys.
 Outside the casinos, the Fashion Show Mall has expanded and now includes more than 250 stores with powerhouse anchors such as Saks Fifth Avenue, Nordstrom and Neiman Marcus.
 And Crystals at City Center, a premier shopping centre on the Las Vegas Strip, includes a collection of high-end retailers, eateries and art galleries.

 Red Rock rendezvous